Proto:Crash Bandicoot 2: Cortex Strikes Back/September 29th, 1997 build

 - The swords thrown in the air in the cutscene are missing.
 It also lacks any sound effects or voices.

-- Skipping the cutscene won't skip the Komodo Bros. animation, so you'll be able to move while they are still in the cutscene state.
+- Skipping the cutscene won't skip the brothers' performance, causing the player to be able to move while they are still in the cutscene animation.

 - If you enter the fight with two masks, you'll get temporary invincibility.